 GET YOUR SIZE RIGHT - HOW TO MAKE A HAT FIT PERFECTLY

 Thousands of people have walked into our stores wearing a Panama hat that is too small.
 It is uncomfortable, unflattering and likely to blow down the street.
 What no-one will tell you is that ALL Panama hats will shrink.
 How much they shrink depends on how you wear and care for it.
-The hats wick moisture away from your head, evaporating it and cooling you down.
+Panama hats are porous and wick moisture away from your head, evaporating it and cooling you down.
 When you take your hat off it will dry out, and in the process shrink a little.
 It may take a year, but it will shrink.

 Measuring your head is simple.
 Place a string or tape measure around your head above your ears, where you would wear your hat.
 Please write it down and then measure it again.
 When you place your order, I will follow up and confirm your sizing - 99% of the time it will be perfect.